-Community Pathways, Inc., referred to as Community Pathways or CPI, is a support service brokerage that serves over 450 adults with a developmental disability who live in their own or family's home.
+Community Pathways, Inc., commonly referred to as Community Pathways or CPI, is a support services brokerage that serves over 450 adults with a developmental disability who live in their own home or family home.
 Our team of personal agents (PA's) assists the individuals on their respective caseloads to access, plan, and monitor the support services they need in order to work toward achieving their goals.
 CPI serves individuals living in Clackamas, Multnomah, and Washington counties in Oregon.

 What is a Brokerage?

-A brokerage is an agency, and often a non-profit organization, contracted by the State of Oregon to provide case management services (or "brokerage services") to adults with developmental and intellectual disabilities living in their own or family's home.
+A brokerage is a case management entity (CME), and a nonprofit organization, contracted by the State of Oregon to provide case management services (or "brokerage services") to adults with developmental and intellectual disabilities living in their own home or family home.
 Learn more about brokerages.

 What are Brokerage Support Services?

-Brokerage support services are case management services delivered by a personal agent (PA) through a brokerage agency, such as Community Pathways, to adults with developmental and intellectual disabilities living in their communities.
+Brokerage support services are case management services delivered by a personal agent (PA) through a support services brokerage, such as Community Pathways, to adults with developmental and intellectual disabilities living in their communities.
 See a list of brokerages in Oregon.

 What services are available to customers of cpi?